-- Serve as an energetic and enthusiastic volunteer to help first-year students succeed at Virginia Tech and the College of Engineering
+- Serve as an energetic and enthusiastic volunteer to help first-year graduate students succeed at Virginia Tech and the College of Engineering

-- Provide assistance and support for first-year students with a focus on a smooth transition, acclimation, and a sense of belonging
+- Provide assistance and support for first-year graduate students with a focus on a smooth transition, acclimation, and a sense of belonging

-- Help first-year students feel comfortable by being aware of and responsive to their needs and concerns
+- Help first-year graduate students feel comfortable by being aware of and responsive to their needs and concerns

 - Serve as a resource and positive role model for students new to the College